rafeca/email-templates/README.md

-# giffgaff emails template
+# responsive emails template

-This project contains an example of responsive email templates (used to create the giffgaff marketing emails).
+This project contains an example of responsive email templates (they were used to create the giffgaff marketing emails).

 You can check the templates by accessing [here](http://rafeca.com/email-templates)